"Our spending habits, in combination with our flawed monetary system, if not changed will

 "The goal of central bankers has always been to gain `benefit' from the inflation they create, while preventing deflation and prolonging the boom as long as possible--a formidable task indeed.
 The more sophisticated and successful the central bankers are as technicians, the larger the bubble they create."

 "Central bankers have also had the advantage of technological changes that increase productivity and also serve to keep down certain prices.
 It is true that we live in an information age, an age in which travel is done with ease and communication improvements are astounding.
+All of these events allow for a bigger bubble and a higher standard of living.
+Unfortunately this will not prove to be as sustainable as many hope."

 "It must be understood that politicians and the pressure of the special interests in Washington demand that the current policies of spending, deficits, artificially low interest rates and easy credit will not change.
 It took the complete demise of the Soviet-Communist system before change came there.
+But be forewarned: change came with a big economic bang not a whimper."

 "[I]n the midst of a deep recession, the scapegoats will be found and alien workers will always be a target.
 The greatest danger in a collapsing financial bubble is that the economic disruptions that follow might lead to political turmoil.
 Once serious economic problems develop, willingness to sacrifice political liberty is more likely, and the need for a more militant government is too often accepted by the majority."